-- 1) Identify realistic and credible barriers that may prevent the implementation of the project activity and the alternative(s) - 2) Demonstrate that the identified barriers would prevent the implementation of the project activity - 3) Demonstrate that carbon credit revenues are the decisive element in overcoming each identified barrier for the project activity
+- 1) Step 2a: identify realistic and credible barriers that may prevent implementation of the project activity and the alternative scenario(s) - 2) Step 2b: demonstrate that the identified barriers would prevent implementation of the project activity. - 3) Step 2c: demonstrate that the identified barriers would not prevent implementation of at least one of the alternative scenarios. - 4) Step 2d: demonstrate that carbon credit revenues are the decisive element in overcoming each identified barrier to the project activity.